Gordonbrook, Queensland: History

-Gordonbrook was one of the districst used for soldier settlements after World War I. In February 1920, an initial total of 5038 ha were divided in 25 land parcels offered up for selection by returned soldiers and the general public.
+Gordonbrook was one of the districts used for soldier settlements after World War I. In February 1920, an initial total of 5038 ha were divided in 25 land parcels offered up for selection by returned soldiers and the general public.
 Although it was recommended that the settlers grow cotton, most took up dairying.
 By June 1923 there were 29 settlers in the scheme but by 1929 only 13 remained.

 Gordon Brook Provisional School opened in 1924.
 On 11 September 1928 Gordon Brook South Provisional School opened and both schools operated "half time" (the full-time teacher being split between them).
 In 1929, Gordon Brook Provisional School closed and Gordon Brook South Provisional School continued on a full-time basis.
 On 1 October 1938 it became Gordon Brook South State School and then closed in 1945.

 In 1941 Gordonbrook Dam was constructed to provide the town of Kingaroy and its former WWII airforce base, R.A.A.F Kingaroy with a reliable water supply.
 In 1986, the dam was extensively upgraded, including the raising of the dam wall and spillway by two metres.

 Formerly in the Shire of Kingaroy, Gordonbrook was included in the newly formed South Burnett Region following the local government amalgamations in March 2008.